ecogood/ecg-quicktest-model/README.md

 ## Roadmap

-* Create a JS model for the quick test and test it with mocha.
+* :white_check_mark: Create a JS model for the quick test 4.1 and test it with mocha.

 ## Contributing